 The grading system used for fieldwork is the college-wide system of Highly Satisfactory (H), Satisfactory (S), and Unsatisfactory (U).
-See the syllabus for the criteria for each grade.
+The syllabus lists the criteria for each grade.
 A student whose work is submitted late on more than one occasion will not be able to achieve an H.